mit-history/cfrp-hack/ideas.md

 ### Mashups/Linked data

-Connect RCF Data with an external source
+Connect RCF Data with an external source.

 ### New tables/views/endpoints

-Suggest, or build new data schemata, views or refactorings for the RCF data
+Suggest, or build new data schemata, views or refactorings for the RCF data.

 ### Documentation